ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_android.md

 ![Image 8: When you first log-in](files/mainscreen.png "Image 8: When you first log-in")

 Select the menu button and there is a list of options (Home, Apps, and Desktops).
 Refer to **_image 9_ below** for a visual representation.
-The "Home" section in the menu contains hosted desktops you have tagged as your favourites whilst the "Apps" section presents you with specific applications that have been made available to you.
+The `"Home"` section in the menu contains hosted desktops you have tagged as your favourites whilst the `"Apps"` section presents you with specific applications that have been made available to you.
 In most cases, you will not use this section.
-The "Refresh" options will reset your connection to the application whilst the "Settings" section presents you with the settings you can customise including the ability for you to manage your accounts.
+The `"Refresh"` options will reset your connection to the application whilst the `"Settings"` section presents you with the settings you can customise including the ability for you to manage your accounts.

 ![Image 9: Citrix Workspace Menu Bar](files/Workspacemain.png "Image 9: Citrix Workspace Menu Bar")

-Select Desktops by clicking on the text "Desktops".
+Select Desktops by clicking on the text `"Desktops"`.
 This should present you with the desktops that have been allocated to you.
 In the case of **_image 10_** below, this is the client Desktop Demo.)

 ![Image 10: Desktop(s) that have been allocated to you](files/clientdesktop.png "Image 10: Desktop(s) that have been allocated to you")